This post may contain affiliate links.

 11 – Go hunting.

 12 – Learn about the roadkill laws in your state; can you take a dead deer to be butchered?
+It's important to note that not all roadkill is fit for consumption.

 13 – Raise your own meat; chickens, ducks, rabbits, etc.

 14 – Post an add to Craigslist or the FB Marketplace for old meat that people would otherwise throw out.
+Keep in mind that you will have to add more taurine and other nutrients because it does degrade in old meat.

 15 – Search Craigslist for “freezer dumps:” this is when someone posts free or inexpensive meat that they plan to throw away.
+Keep in mind that you will have to add more taurine and other nutrients because it does degrade in old meat.

 16 – Contact a local rendering plant to see if you can buy meat from them.
+Make sure that this is a USDA approved plant and not diseased meat.

 17 – Contact local restaurants to see what they do with old meat.